CS3219-AY2526Sem1/cs3219-ay2526s1-project-g18/README.md

 - Suggested setup steps and boilerplate for PostgreSQL + Prisma + Express backend.
 - Generated Lua scripts for atomic queue/room operations and SSE connection helpers.
 - Drafted a class based on specified data structure for collab service data persistence (snapshot, awareness, updatedAt).
-- Provided example SSE listener code and safe teardown structure for the matching service.
+- Provided examples for SSE listener code listener set up and teardown for the matching service.
 - Suggested refactorings for parsing functions and provided test edge-case ideas.

 Verification: All AI outputs reviewed, edited, and tested by the authors.